Will sky gardens take over US buildings? - Nokristart - Learn Everyday

 Maintenance, according to Mutter, is another difficulty.

 Utilizing resilient, natural vegetation might ease some of that weight.
-As a continuation of their counterparts on the ground, sky gardens have a natural wildness about them that contributes to their beauty, according to the author.
+As a continuation of their counterparts on the ground, sky gardens have a natural wildness that contributes to their beauty, according to the author.
 In many ways, they shouldn't be made to require a lot of maintenance; doing so lessens the pleasure of enjoying vegetation that is so high in the air.

 Plans for vertical gardens can also be derailed by wind.

 Baker, this is especially true for vegetable gardens.
 Without a designated team or responsible party, "[they] require a level of attention and participation that can be difficult to come by," she said.
-Although there are many successful ground-level co-op gardens in New York City, "trying to recreate that kind of experience 40 stories up in the air could create complications," the speaker said.
+Although many successful ground-level co-op gardens exist in New York City, "trying to recreate that kind of experience 40 stories up in the air could create complications," the speaker said.

 Mr. Chris Mutter